sphero-inc/Sphero-Android-SDK/samples/MacroSample/README.md

 # Macro Sample

-This sample demonstartes how to connect to multiple balls with the `SpheroConnectionView` and also how to programatically create macros and run them on multiple Spheros.
+This sample demonstrates how to connect to multiple balls with the `SpheroConnectionView` and also how to programmatically create macros and run them on multiple Spheros.

 ## Connecting to Multiple Spheros

-Instead of having a member variable that holds a single Robot object, you now have a member variable that is an ArrayList that holds mutliple Robot objects.
+Instead of having a member variable that holds a single Robot object, you now have a member variable that is an ArrayList that holds multiple Robot objects.

 	/** The Sphero Robots */
 	private ArrayList<Robot> mRobots = new ArrayList<Robot>();